basbeu/JudobaseStats/README.md

 JudobaseStats is a set of tool to allow judo fans to generate their own judo statistics.

 ## Prerequisites
 Have a valid Go installation.
-This was tested with go 1.22.6.
+It was tested with go 1.22.6.

 ## Scraper
 The first tool is a lightweight scraper that allows to download the results of competition easily.